polar-app/polar-app/_docs/spaced-repetition.md

 <img class="img-fluid border" src="https://i.imgur.com/FNEYGTj.png">
 </p>

-These will then be scheduled for the future so that you can review them at a later date.
+When you create an annotation or flashcard, they will then be scheduled for the future so that you can review them at a later date.

 # User Interface